back to latest articles

 3. False Hopes

-Even digital products with great financial CX are still subject to market rules and multiple business factors, like the business model, strategy, the way product's introduced to the market, the CX of support, the competitors' offers, etc. Managing all of these aspects with the right allocation of responsibility allows to become more certain that the new digital product would truly succeed.
+Even digital products with great banking CX are still subject to market rules and multiple business factors, like the business model, strategy, the way product's introduced to the market, the CX of support, the competitors' offers, etc. Managing all of these aspects with the right allocation of responsibility allows to become more certain that the new digital product would truly succeed.

-4. Lack of Financial CX Expertise
+4. Lack of Retail Banking Customer Experience Expertise

 UXDA process CX UX methodology approach remarkable financial service